Coral Springs School Resource Officer Charged With Soliciting A Teen

 After reading the charges, the judge set bail at $30,000 for each count.

-If released, Daniello is to have no contact with the victim or the victim’s family.
-He cannot go within a thousand feet of the victim’s home address or school.
-He also must stay a thousand feet away from children or where there are children gathered.
+When released, Daniello is to have no contact with the teen or the teen’s family.
+He cannot go within 1,000 feet of the teen’s home address or school.
+He also must stay 1,000 feet away from children or where there are children gathered.